Hi, I’m Beth!

 2) to share everything I’ve learned about my unique passion of practicing dietetics and nutrition from a Health At Every Size perspective.
 What is Health At Every Size you ask?
 Follow along and I will tell you everything I know 🙂

-I’m also a Certified Lactation Consultant and love the rewarding work of helping moms be able to feed their babies the nutrition that we have for them!
+I’m also a Certified Lactation Consultant and love the rewarding work of helping moms be able to feed their babies the best nutrition we have for them!

 As for my money story:

-After I was referred to The Money Nerds Podcast back in 2017 during my dietetic internship, I loved the content and listened to it, nonstop.
+During my internship, I was referred to The Money Nerds Podcast by a fellow RD.
+I loved the content and listened to it, nonstop.
 It seemed like I was always too busy traveling to take action though.
 Soon after starting the podcast, I heard an episode by Gwen and J and started listening to their podcast, FIRE Drill, meaning Financial Independence Retire Early.
 Everyone talked about at least having an emergency savings account and being free of consumer credit card debt before investing.
 I didn’t have any of these things.
 So when I landed my first job as a Registered Dietitian at Hy-Vee in 2018 while expecting my first baby, I knew I had to start getting my finances in order.

 I took action by:

 - setting aside a specific amount of money to go into my savings